How to tell if almonds are bad? (3 ways how)

 Diced naturalNitrogen flushed12 months

-Roasted almonds usually last longer because the roasting temperatures lower the mixture levels of the nuts.
 Moreover, the application of chocolate, BHT, or tocopherol coating extends the shelf-life of the almonds.
-BHT is a synthetic anti-oxidant while tocopherol is a powerful natural anti-oxidant.
+BHT is a synthetic antioxidant while tocopherol is a powerful natural antioxidant.

-On the other hand, raw almonds especially those that have gone through some kind of size reduction have a reduced shelf-life due to increased moisture and surface area.
+On the other hand, raw almonds, especially those that have gone through some kind of size reduction have a reduced shelf-life due to increased moisture and surface area.

-How to store almonds?
+How to safely store almonds to prevent spoilage?

 Almonds like any other nuts like walnuts and peanuts should be stored at low temperatures.
 Almonds contain a rich amount of fats and they will go rancid if exposed to warm temperatures, extreme temperature fluctuations, and moisture.

 It is best to store the almonds in the fridge or freezer.
 However, the humid environment of the fridge or freezer might spoil the nuts.
 Therefore, it is recommended to store almonds in a freezer bag.
-Keep the almonds in the original packaging if it is thick and sturdy enough to block moisture and prevent the almonds from picking up any unwanted odors.

 If you have to store seasoned snack almonds for longer periods, follow the instructions provided on their label.
 While raw and roasted almonds are best stored in the fridge or freezer.